koayst/analytics_vidhya_loan_prediction/README.md

-# analytics_vidhya_loan_prediction
+# Loan Prediction
-Analytics Vidhya Practice Problem: Loan Prediction III
+This is an attempt to analytics vidhya practice problem: Loan Prediction III